loowps/cmajor-angular/README.md

 - when loading a patch the default values don't seem to be reflected inside the host (this also happens with other example patches without custom gui)

+Tested with Cmajor Version: 0.9.1967 running the cmaj-plugin in Bitwig v4.3 on Windows 10.

 #### 🔊 [Spotify] / [Apple Music] / [Bandcamp] / [Soundcloud]

 [cmajor]: https://github.com/SoundStacks/cmajor